xoseperez/espurna/README.md

     * Long click (>1 second) to reboot device (only main button)
     * Extra long click (>10 seconds) to go back to factory settings (only main button)
     * Specific definitions for touch button devices (ESPurna Switch, Sonoff Touch & T1)

+## Notices

+---
+> **2017-08-26**: since version 1.9.0 the default **MQTT topics for commands have changed**.
+They all now end with "/set".
+This means you will have to change your controller software (Node-RED or alike) to send messages to -for instance- "/home/living/light/relay/0/set".
+The device will publish its state in "/home/living/light/relay/0" like before.

+---
+> **2017-07-24**: Default flash layout changed in 1.8.3, as an unpredicted consequence devices will not be able to persist/retrieve configuration if flashed with 1.8.3 via **OTA** from **PlatformIO**.
+Please check issue #187.

+---

 ## Contribute